One-step generative models

 From any point $x_t$ at time $t$, jump to the state $x_s$ at time $s$.
 Consistency models are the special case $s=0$.

 This is the two-time function: a completely flexible jump operator.
-You can take large steps or small steps, jump to any intermediate point on the trajectory, and compose multiple jumps to refine a generation.
-Consistency models are just the special case where you always set $s = 0$.
+You can take large or small steps, jump to any intermediate point on the trajectory, and compose multiple jumps to refine a generation.

 The key constraint that makes this well-posed is the semigroup property.
 If you jump from $t$ to some intermediate $u$, and then jump from $u$ to $s$, you should get the same result as jumping directly from $t$ to $s$: